 Flexibilities Available Under Section 1902(e)(14)

 Renew Individuals Based on SNAP Eligibility.
-States grappling with high volumes of pending redeterminations can pursue section 1902(e)(14) waiver authority to renew Medicaid eligibility for Supplemental Nutrition Assistance Program (SNAP) participants whose gross income, as determined by SNAP, is under the applicable Modified Adjusted Gross Income (MAGI) income standard.
+Several states grappling with high volumes of pending redeterminations have pursued section 1902(e)(14) waiver authority to renew Medicaid eligibility for Supplemental Nutrition Assistance Program (SNAP) participants whose gross income, as determined by SNAP, is under the applicable Modified Adjusted Gross Income (MAGI) income standard.
 Under this authority, a state can extend coverage for any individual who is eligible for SNAP, without conducting a separate MAGI redetermination and despite the differences in household composition and income counting rules.
 States that are well positioned to pursue this authority include states (1) that have Express Lane Eligibility for children, given their systems are already configured, and (2) with integrated eligibility systems, as SNAP income data may be readily available for the Medicaid redetermination process.
 States that do not have integrated systems should also consider pursuing this authority, but will need to develop a systems solution for identifying individuals already determined eligible for SNAP and sharing such information with the Medicaid agency.
-While CMS guidance restricts this flexibility to non-disabled individuals under age 65, states may request (and, per the April 19, 2022 CMS All State Call, CMS will consider) extending this flexibility to non-MAGI populations.
+While CMS guidance restricts this flexibility to non-disabled individuals under age 65, states may request (and, per the April 19 and July 26, 2022 CMS All State Calls, CMS will permit) extending this flexibility to non-MAGI populations.
+CMS also confirmed during the CMS All State Call on July 26, 2022 that it will allow states to pursue section 1902(e)(14) waiver authority to renew Medicaid eligibility for Temporary Assistance for Needy Families participants, and subsequently approved Alabama’s request to do so.
 This flexibility is available to states through the end of the 12-month unwinding period.

 Conduct Ex-Parte Renewals for Individuals with No Income and No Data Returned.
 States can receive temporary section 1902(e)(14) waiver authority to complete ex-parte renewals of individuals with no income (“zero-dollar income”) and no financial data, as long as the individual’s attestation of such income has been verified within the last 12 months prior to the start of the PHE, or no earlier than March 2019, and the state has adhered to its verification plan and applicable federal requirements.
 In other words, if the state Medicaid agency has previously determined an enrollee to have zero income and no data sources are returned as part of the ex-parte renewal process, the enrollee can be found eligible for Medicaid and no further action or documentation verification is required by the enrollee.
 Of note, CMS’ guidance initially limited the time period for when the income was last verified to the last twelve months of the renewal; but, based on states’ feedback, CMS–during the April 19, 2022 CMS All State Call–expanded the timeframe to the last 12 months prior to the start of the PHE.
-This flexibility is effective through the end of the 12-month unwinding period.
+This flexibility, which CMS has already granted for a number of states, is effective through the end of the 12-month unwinding period.

 Conduct Ex-Parte Renewals for Individuals with No AVS Data Returned Within a Reasonable Timeframe.
 Under Section 1940 of the Act, states are required to verify assets through the Asset Verification System (AVS) for certain non-MAGI enrollees.
 If the AVS does not return information within the state-established timeframe, the state is obligated to request additional information and/or documentation from the enrollee.
-States that adopt this flexibility can assume resources have not changed when the AVS does not return any information or when the AVS does not return information within a reasonable timeframe, and complete ex-parte renewals of enrollees without requesting further documentation verification of assets.
+States that adopt this “streamlined asset verification” flexibility can assume resources have not changed when the AVS does not return any information or when the AVS does not return information within a reasonable timeframe, and complete ex-parte renewals of enrollees without requesting further documentation verification of assets.
 States must still comply with applicable federal requirements.
-This flexibility is effective through the end of the 12-month unwinding period.
+This flexibility, which a number of states have taken up, is effective through the end of the 12-month unwinding period.

 Accept Updated Enrollee Contact Information From Managed Care Plans.
 In light of the anticipated number of people who may have moved residences and not provided an updated mailing address, states are concerned about not being able to reach individuals via mail when seeking to redetermine coverage.
 Currently, when a state receives updated address information from a managed care plan, CMS has required that states send a notice to the address on file and provide a reasonable period of time for the enrollee to verify the accuracy of the contact information.
 States that are unable to do so given operational or systems constraints have the flexibility to forego this requirement under section 1902(e)(14), treat the updated contact information from the plan as reliable, and use it to update the enrollee record.
-CMS stated during the May 17, 2022 CMS All State Call that it will also allow states to treat in-state contact information from the National Change in Address or United States Postal Service returned mail databases as reliable without first sending a notice to the address on file.
+States can also treat in-state contact information from the National Change of Address or United States Postal Service returned mail databases as reliable without first sending a notice to the address on file (as Arizona, Louisiana, Virginia, and other states have already done).
 This Medicaid/CHIP flexibility is effective until 14 months after the end of the month in which the PHE ends and will protect enrollees by reducing the risk of procedural terminations.

 Extend Automatic Reenrollment into Medicaid Managed Care Plans.
 Federal regulations require a state to automatically re-enroll an individual into their previous Medicaid managed care plan if they lose coverage for two months or less but then subsequently re-enroll.
-States may request 1902(e)(14) authority to expand the time period for when an individual may be automatically re-enrolled in a managed care plan from two months up to 120 days.
+States, such as Kentucky and Missouri, have obtained 1902(e)(14) authority to expand the time period for when an individual may be automatically re-enrolled in a managed care plan from two months up to 120 days.
 CMS clarified on the May 17, 2022 CMS All State Call that this flexibility does not reinstate coverage retroactively.
 It is effective for 17 months after the end of the month in which the federal PHE ends.

 Additional State-Requested Flexibilities.
-CMS will consider additional state-proposed section 1902(e)(14) waiver requests for unwinding strategies beyond those outlined above.
+CMS will consider additional state-proposed section 1902(e)(14) waiver requests for unwinding strategies beyond those outlined above, such as delaying the resumption of premiums until a full redetermination is completed.
 Strategies must: (1) improve the state’s ability to process renewals; and (2) protect enrollees.
 CMS will consider flexibilities that help streamline application and enrollment processing in order to promote continuity of coverage.